khalil5754/khalil5754.github.io/_posts/2022-10-11-your-new-blog-post.md

 ```

 I personally didn't use a legend, but feel free to if it brings value to your visualization.
-"bbox_to_anchor" dictates the location of the legend, while I used the "setp" and "textprops" functions from matplotlib (see previous code block) function to show the text in the pie chart itself.
+"bbox_to_anchor" dictates the location of the legend, while I used the "setp" and "textprops" functions from matplotlib (see previous code block) to show the text in the pie chart itself.

 Finally, plt.show() makes your exploding pie chart real!